 Partial Hospitalization Program (PHP)

 A partial hospitalization program or PHP is a step down from an inpatient treatment program and a level higher than intensive outpatient programs.
 During a PHP, also referred to as day treatment programs, an individual is at the treatment facility for about four to six hours a day but they go home at the end of the day.
 Usually, these programs allow for both individual and group counseling as well as medical services.
-A PHP is often recommended when an individual is leaving inpatient treatment or for an individual who continually relapses and needs a more intensive type of care and support.
+A PHP is often recommended when an individual is leaving inpatient treatment or for an individual who continually relapses and needs a more intensive type of care and support for a successful recovery.

 Intensive Outpatient Program (IOP)